wtsi-hgi/irobot/irobot/precache/README.md

   checksumming.
 The justification being that, while the data *is* in the precache, it has expired per the configured policy.

-### Manual Invalidation

-A force request is effectively manual invalidation.
-However, unlike in the previous instances, the original data is not removed until the new data is complete.
-It is assumed that manual invalidation will be an exceptional case, so the original data ought to remain for continuous service.

 ### Capacity Invalidation

 This is only relevant if the precache size is limited: